Skip to main content

 Notes

-• Transaction history is automatically synced when the subscriber’s profile is viewed in the CRM panel
+• Transaction history is automatically synced when the subscriber’s profile is viewed in the CRM panel.

-• The data includes all transactions captured through the OnlyFans platform
+• The data includes all transactions captured through the OnlyFans platform that are accessible to OnlyAutomator.

-• For privacy and security reasons, sensitive payment details like credit card information are never stored or returned
+• For privacy and security reasons, sensitive payment details like credit card information are never stored or returned.

-• Historical data availability may vary depending on when the creator started using OnlyAutomator
+• Historical data availability may vary depending on when the creator started using OnlyAutomator and the data retention policies of OnlyFans.

 Authorizations